-Overview IB Theatre is an extremely challenging, but rewarding, multifaceted theatre-making course of study.
+IB Theatre is an extremely challenging, but rewarding, multifaceted theatre-making course of study.
 It gives pupils the opportunity to make theatre as creators, designers, directors and performers, encouraging discovery through experimentation, the taking of risks and the presentation of ideas to others.
-Theatre encourages pupils to appreciate that, through the processes of researching, creating, preparing, presenting and critically reflecting on theatre, as participants and audience members, they can gain a richer understanding themselves and the world around them.
-Theatre can take this subject without previous study of drama or theatre, although it is advisable for candidates to be able to undertake independent research and develop their writing skills.
-Curriculum Topics Exploration of theatre is practical, aiming to develop research and dramaturgical skills: applied through directing, designing sets and costumes, bringing texts to life from page to stage, as well as performing a range of exciting roles and characters to the highest possible standard.
-Theatre students enjoy making and performing theatre from around the world whilst extending their knowledge of a variety of theatre practices, styles and genres.
-The course aims to inspire and motivate pupils to appreciate and academically explore Theatre in Context, Theatre Processes and Presenting Theatre.
-One-person shows, Shakespeare, Japanese Puppetry, Opera, Greek Theatre, Contemporary Western and Eastern Theatre are all explored, as well as student-motivated areas of independent studies such as Musical Theatre, Theatre of the Absurd and other styles, genres and interests.
-Assessment IB Theatre is assessed in four tasks: Task 1: Production Proposal (SL and HL) Internal Assessment SL 30% HL 20% Students choose a play text they have not previously studied and formulate a vision for the design and theoretical staging of the entire play text for an audience (maximum of 12 pages of written text and images plus a list of all sources used).
-Task 2: Research Presentation (SL and HL) External Assessment SL 30% HL 20% Students plan, deliver and video record an individual research presentation (15 minutes maximum plus a list of sources) in which they provide evidence of their academic and practical exploration and learning of a world theatre tradition they have not previously studied.
-Task 3: Collaborative Project (SL and HL) External Assessment SL 40% HL 25% Students collaboratively create and perform an original piece of theatre (lasting 7-10 minutes) created from a starting point of their choice.
+Theatre pushes pupils to gain a richer understanding of themselves and the world around them through the processes of researching, creating, preparing, presenting and critically reflecting on theatre.
+Whilst pupils with theatrical experience are most likely to thrive in IB Theatre, candidates can take this subject without previous study of drama or theatre.

+Exploration of theatre is practical, aiming to develop research and dramaturgical skills: applied through directing, designing sets and costumes, bringing texts to life from page to stage, as well as performing a range of exciting roles and characters to the highest possible standard.
+Pupils should be prepared to look beyond traditional western theatre styles and study a variety of theatre traditions and conventions from around the world.

+IB Theatre is assessed in four tasks:

+Written task: Production Proposal (SL and HL) Internal Assessment SL 30% HL 20% Pupils choose a play text they have not previously studied and formulate a vision for the design and theoretical staging of the entire play text for an audience (maximum of 12 pages of written text and images plus a list of all sources used).

+Research and presentation task:

+Research task: Research Presentation (SL and HL) External Assessment SL 30% HL 20% Pupils plan, deliver and video record an individual research presentation (15 minutes maximum plus a list of sources) in which they provide evidence of their academic and practical exploration and learning of a world theatre tradition they have not previously studied.

+Performance task: Collaborative Project (SL and HL) External Assessment SL 40% HL 25% Students collaboratively create and perform an original piece of theatre (lasting 7-10 minutes) created from a starting point of their choice.
 The piece is presented to an audience and each student submits a project report (maximum of 10 pages of written text and images) plus a video recording and a list of all sources used.

-Task 4: Solo Theatre Piece (HL only) External Assessment 35% Students research a theatre theorist they have not previously studied, identify an aspect of theory and create and present a solo theatre piece (4-7 minutes) that demonstrates the practical application of this theory to an audience.
-Each student submits a report (2,500 words maximum) Future Pathways plus a list of all primary and secondary sources cited and a video recording of the piece.
-IB Theatre students are well prepared for further studies and careers in a wide range of areas including Broadcast Journalism, Theatre and Performance Arts, Events Management and leadership roles in a variety of contexts.
-Employers know that IB Theatre students demonstrate a high degree of emotional intelligence and the resilience that is needed to flourish in people-centred roles.
-The ability to inspire and motivate others and take creative ideas forwards is appreciated in such contexts.
+Theory and performance task: Solo Theatre Piece (HL only) External Assessment 35% Pupils research a theatre theorist they have not previously studied, identify an aspect of theory and create and present a solo theatre piece (4-7 minutes) that demonstrates the practical application of this theory to an audience.
+Each pupil submits a report (2,500 words maximum) plus a list of all primary and secondary sources cited and a video recording of the piece.

+IB Theatre pupils are well prepared for further studies and careers in a wide range of areas including Broadcast Journalism, Theatre and Performance Arts, Film and Game design, and any field which requires intellectual and creative risk taking.
+IB Theatre students demonstrate a high degree of emotional intelligence and the resilience that is needed to flourish in people-centred roles.
+Like any of the fine arts, theatre exercises intangible thinking and communication skills which will serve any life, or lifestyle.
+Even if theatre is not part of your future career, the skills you learn can be part of your future.